Lassie Online

 George S. Elrick

 Lassie does the Crocodile Dundee thing long before Paul Hogan was a glimmer in any moviemaker's eye.
-Unfortunately the aborigine bits seem a bit patronizing today.
+Unfortunately the aborigine bits are a bit patronizing today.

 Lassie: Old One Eye